 - 1. Receive the information. - 2.
 Agree to notify Proposed District Plan Change 49 and Variation 3 (attached as Appendix One of this report) in accordance with the First Schedule of the Resource Management Act 1991. - 3.
 Agree to adopt the Section 32 report for Proposed District Plan Change 49 and Variation 3 (attached as Appendix Two of this report). - 4.
-Note that some wording changes may be required to Proposed District Plan Change 49 and Variation 3 to align with the proposed plan change for the Central Area rules. - 5.
-Delegate to the Portfolio Spokesperson for Urban Development the authority to approve any wording changes to align the wording in Proposed District Plan Change 49 and Variation 3 with the proposed plan change for the Central Area rules prior to notification.
+Delegate to the Portfolio Spokesperson for Urban Development the authority to approve any minor editorial changes to Proposed District Plan Change 49 and Variation 3 prior to notification. - 5.
+Delegate to the Portfolio Spokesperson for Urban Development the authority to approve an amendment to the maps of Proposed District Plan Change 49 and Variation 3 to make the Port Noise Control Line in the Lambton Harbour Area south of Johnston Street consistent with the location of the line in the Proposed Regional Port Noise Coastal Plan Change.